riscvarchive/ISA_Formal_Spec_Public_Review/README.md

 which itself has clear semantics; that it is executable, and that it is machine readable for manipulation by formal tools.
 Of course, it should be precise, complete, and unambiguous.
-(This is where it differs from a text spec and most production simulators).
+(This is where it differs from a text spec and most production simulators.)

-"Simple" means it should be understandable and usable by a wide audience-- not just experts in formal methods, but also assembly language programmers, compiler writers, and hardware designers, many of whom may not have a background in formal methods, and may not have the interest or time to acquire one.
+"Simple" means it should be understandable and usable by a wide audience---not just experts in formal methods, but also assembly language programmers, compiler writers, and hardware designers, many of whom may not have a background in formal methods and may not have the interest or time to acquire one.

 When finalized, the RISC-V ISA Formal Spec is expected to become *the*